Sudipta-Sen/SystemDesignMasterClass/AdhocSystemDesign/Session1.md

 - **Final Takeway:**

     To ensure **at-least-once execution** and maintain system reliability without recovery overhead.
-So we will take take the first approach - **Put into Queue Before Updating `picked_at`**.
+So we will take the first approach - **Put into Queue Before Updating `picked_at`**.
 The steps are --

     - Push the task into the queue first.